Vietnam.vn - Nền tảng quảng bá Việt Nam

 The 54th annual meeting of the World Economic Forum (WEF) in Davos (Switzerland) ended on January 19, concluding 5 days of heated discussions on many topics of current interest such as artificial intelligence (AI) technology and climate change.

-In his closing speech, WEF President Borge Brende called for rebuilding trust in an increasingly fractured and polarized world , calling this year's conference an important platform to promote dialogue, cooperation and action-oriented partnerships.
+In his closing speech, WEF President Borge Brende called for rebuilding trust in an increasingly fractured and polarized world , saying this year's conference is seen as an important platform to promote dialogue, cooperation and action-oriented partnerships.

 src2xuto6bovta3nqpo5klr4oa-870.jpg